anntranhuu/health-misinfo-detection/README.md

 - Articles labeled *satisfactory* were significantly longer and used more uncertainty/modality words (e.g., *might*, *could*).
 - Feature engineering decisions (e.g., keeping uncertainty words) had a noticeable impact on recall for misinformation.
-- SciBERT showed signs of overfitting in training but **generalized well** on the test set.
+- SciBERT showed signs of overfitting in training but **generalised well** on the test set.

 ---